MarcDonald/polybar-mic-volume/README.md

 type = custom/script
 interval = 1
 format = Mic:<label>
-exec = bash ~/.config/polybar/mic-volume/mic-volume.sh show-vol 'Meteor'
+exec = bash ~/.config/polybar/mic-volume/mic-volume.sh show-vol 'alsa_input.usb-Samson_Technologies_Samson_Meteor_Mic-00.analog-stereo'

-; Control actions (using pactl) click-left = bash ~/.config/polybar/mic-volume/mic-volume.sh mute-vol 'Meteor' scroll-up = bash ~/.config/polybar/mic-volume/mic-volume.sh inc-vol 'Meteor' scroll-down = bash ~/.config/polybar/mic-volume/mic-volume.sh dec-vol 'Meteor'
+; Control actions (using pactl)
+; Example supplying the name of the source click-left = bash ~/.config/polybar/mic-volume/mic-volume.sh mute-vol 'alsa_input.usb-Samson_Technologies_Samson_Meteor_Mic-00.analog-stereo'
+; Example supplying the index of the source scroll-up = bash ~/.config/polybar/mic-volume/mic-volume.sh inc-vol 2 ; Example leaving the MICROPHONE_NAME blank and using the default source scroll-down = bash ~/.config/polybar/mic-volume/mic-volume.sh dec-vol
 ```

 **NB:**

-Try to make `MICROPHONE_NAME` as unique as possible so that only one result will show up.
-If multiple results are
-returned from the search then the first result will be displayed.
+The and index of the source can be found by running `pacmd list-sources`.
+Ignore
+the arrow brackets when using the name.